akkaneror/Hot_injection/README.md

 ## Getting started with the hotdots package

-There are 2 primary submodules inside this hotdots package: Usecase 1 and Usecase 2.
+There are 2 primary submodules inside the hotdots package: ML Models and Streamlit UI.

-Usecase 1 contains the components for the predictive package, which allows a user to enter certain experimental parameters for the hot injection synthesis of CdSe quantum dots after which package will use the extra trees algorithm to predict the synthesized CdSe dots' diameter, absorbance and emission.
+`Streamlit UI` contains the components for the predictive package, which allows a user to enter certain experimental parameters for the hot injection synthesis of CdSe quantum dots after which package will use the extra trees algorithm to predict the synthesized CdSe dots' diameter, absorbance and emission.

-Usecase 2 contains the analysis that our team conducted on the various ML models' predictive capabilities in predicting the diameter, absorbance and emission.
+`ML Models` contains the analysis that our team conducted on the various ML models' predictive capabilities in predicting the diameter, absorbance and emission.
+In total, 16 models were tested.
 It also includes our comparative analysis with the **[paper](https://pubs.acs.org/doi/10.1021/acs.jpcc.0c05993)**, from which we obtained our initial dataset.

-### Usecase 1: Streamlit - User Interface
+### Streamlit UI

 This interface enables the user input certain experimental conditions after which the package will predict the resultant CdSe diameter (nm), absorbance (nm) and PL emission (nm) wavelength.
 The package utilizes extra trees model to create

 #### Prerequisites
 Windows Users: Windows preview, **[Ubuntu](https://towardsdatascience.com/setting-up-a-data-science-environment-using-windows-subsystem-for-linux-wsl-c4b390803dd)**

-Mac OS: Terminal
+Mac Users: Terminal

 #### Package dependencies